thunderrabbit/robnugen-journal-entries/2018/06/23make-first-geocache.md

 I want.

 <del>I plan to create a (repo with a) page for (each of) my geocache(s),
-and am working on that now.
+and am working on that now.</del>

-I plan for it to be available at https://robnugen.com/geocaching/xxxx where xxxx is the code given to me by Geocaching website once I place the cache.
-For now, my domain is prefixed with new, so it will likely be at https://new.robnugen.com/geocaching/ and then the code.</del>
+<del>I plan for it to be available at https://robnugen.com/geocaching/xxxx
+where xxxx is the code given to me by Geocaching website once I place the cache.</del>  For now, my domain is prefixed with new, so it will likely be at https://new.robnugen.com/geocaching/ and then the code.

 ## 00:18 Sunday 24 June 2018 JST